liisep/RegisterAndLogin/README.md

    `npm run test` or `npm run test:watch`

 9. Now you must go to the `client root directory` where is located the frontend.
 Client root directory is located inside client directory.
+In the terminal (for example git bash) you must move into frontend `client root directory`.

 10. In the `client root directory` run command: